We've seen many examples of email signature campaign success relying on 'Click here' or 'Read more' - It's wrong!

 Use boldface to make CTAs pop

-Besides linking the product or service name to your landing page, you should also boldface it to help it catch the eye, especially if you rely on text more than images to tell your story.
+Besides linking the product or service name to your landing page, you should also boldface it to help it catch the eye, primarily if you rely on text more than images to tell your story.

 Boldface makes scanning much easier (see how that got your attention in this article).